RouleThomas/Akizu_Lab/001_EZH1_project/003__CutRun/labtone.md

 --> playing with binsize and step (default is 100, 50) is XXX

-Let's instead of using different pvalue to call for peak, put the raw bed output in R and filter p-value here + generate FC (found [here](http://ginolhac.github.io/chip-seq/peak/)):
+Let's instead of using different pvalue to call for peak, put the raw bed output in R and filter p-value here + generate FC (found [here](http://ginolhac.github.io/chip-seq/peak/)) within `conda activate deseq2`:

-XXXX

 ```R
 # load the file using the tidyverse